 Maybe you’re thinking of booking your first cruise, or maybe you already have.
 Being a newbie on a ship full of veteran cruisers is akin to being the new kid in class, but there are a few bits of wisdom we can share to help better prepare you to avoid first-timer pitfalls.

-Check out these two dozen mistakes first-time cruisers make so you can act like you’re a seasoned sea dog.
+Check out these common mistakes first-time cruisers make so you can act like you’re a seasoned sea dog.

 All cruises are not equal.
 Each cruise line has its own style, vibe and onboard offerings, which can even vary from ship to ship within the same fleet.
 If you don’t choose carefully, you’ll set yourself up to have a terrible time on your maiden voyage.